gaois/documental/docs/software/terminologue/source-code.en.md

 - `Fy.harvest()` which takes the current state of the HTML form and "harvests" it into a JSON object ready to be saved into a termbase on the server.

-The functions `Fy.render()` and `Fy.harvest()` are called by Screenful (more specifically, by the `Screenful.Editor` page type) as and when the user has indicated (for example by clicking a button) that he or she wants to open an entry, save an entry and so on.
+The functions `Fy.render()` and `Fy.harvest()` are called by Screenful (more specifically, by the `Screenful.Editor` page type) as and when the user has indicated (for example by clicking a button) that he/she wants to open an entry, save an entry and so on.

 ## Pretty-printing the entries

 Another fairly complicated chunk of JavaScript code is the code that deals with formatting or "pretty-printing" the terminological entries.
-There are three places where that happens:
+There are three places where this happens:

 - On the left-hand side of the editing screen where entries are listed.
 Each entry is pretty-printed here in abbreviated form.

 - On the right-hand side of the editing screen where an individual entry is pretty-printed in full form, with all details.
-The user can click the *Edit* button to switch between viewing the pretty-printed entry or editing it with `fy.js`.
+The user can click the 'Edit' button to switch between viewing the pretty-printed entry or editing it with `fy.js`.

 - In the termbase's public interface (if the termbase is publicly visible) where entries are shown in their full form with all details, but with some minor differences from how they're shown in the editing interface.